 Not all of our pets are housed at our shelter, though.
 We have developed an extensive network of foster homes to care for adoptable dogs and cats that need more attention to thrive.
 These can include pets recovering from medical procedures or treatment, pregnant and nursing mothers and their puppies or kittens, or simply adoptable pets that are very stressed and timid in a shelter environment.

-One of the most important service expansions we have started since our founding has been our low cost spay and neuter program (Quick Fix).
+One of the most important service expansions we have started since our founding has been our low cost spay and neuter program (Shelby Spay Neuter).
 Through this program, we work with local veterinarians to provide deeply discounted spay and neuter programs.
 We provide spay and neuter services to more than 1,200 pets per year.

 We are continually striving to grow the services we provide and rescue as many adoptable pets as possible.
 It is only through the generosity of the Shelby County community that we are able to save the lives of so many adoptable cats and dogs.